KamilleModules/Ekom/doc/database.md

 Both product and product references are necessary and work together.

+The product reference is used to hold the price (for instance), while the product is useful to manipulate a product in general, with all its attributes at once.

-On the fron, we display a list of products, but when we buy something, we always know the exact reference of the product we are buying.
+On the front, we display a list of products (not product references), but when we buy something, we always want to know the exact reference of the product we are buying.

 Otherwise specified, foreign keys "on update" and "on set" are set to CASCADE.

-All tables name use singular form (not plural).
+All table names use singular form (not plural).